Configuring

 8. Create a secret on the cluster by running the following command:

-Note: The secret must be added to the namespace where the Event Manager instance is intended to be created in.
+Note: The secret must be added to the namespace where the Event Manager instance is to be deployed in.

 kubectl create secret generic ${MANAGER_NAME}-cert --from-file=ca.crt=ca.crt --from-file=tls.crt=${MANAGER_NAME}.crt --from-file=tls.key=${MANAGER_NAME}.key -n ${NAMESPACE}